Christina-sun18/bf_CS/week3/activities.md

     e.
 What happens as you change the values of the two `window` arguments?

     f.
 Can you produce a plausible seasonally adjusted series?

+4. Exam 2024

+    - Section A: Q6 (just for information at the moment)
+    - Section B: Q1, Q2